Pacific Northwest braces for another multiday heat wave

-People in the Pacific Northwest braced for another major, multiday heat wave starting Wednesday, just over a month after record-shattering hot weather killed hundreds of the region’s most vulnerable people when temperatures soared to 116 degrees Fahrenheit.
+PORTLAND, Ore.
+(AP) — People in the Pacific Northwest braced for another major, multiday heat wave starting Wednesday, just over a month after record-shattering hot weather killed hundreds of the region's most vulnerable people when temperatures soared to 116 degrees Fahrenheit (47 Celsius).

-In a “worst-case scenario,” the temperature could reach as high as 111 F in some parts of western Oregon by Friday before a weekend cooldown, the National Weather Service in Portland, Oregon, warned this week.
-It’s more likely temperatures will rise above 100 F (38 C) for three consecutive days, peaking around 105 F on Thursday.

 Those are eye-popping numbers in a usually temperate region and would break some all-time records if the late June heat wave hadn't done so already, meteorologist Tyler Kranz said.
 Seattle will be cooler than Portland, with temperatures in the mid-90s, but it still has a chance to break records, and many people there, like in Oregon, don't have air conditioning.